-The proposed bill seeks to amend the Revised School Code by adding Section 1346, which establishes restrictions on public schools in Michigan regarding agreements and grants from designated "foreign countries of concern."
-Under this new section, public schools are prohibited from entering into agreements or accepting grants that could limit their freedom to contract, allow foreign influence over their curriculum or values, or promote agendas harmful to U.S. safety and security.
-Additionally, any cultural exchange agreements with these foreign countries must be reviewed by the U.S. Department of State or relevant federal agencies to ensure they do not pose a threat to national security.
+The proposed bill seeks to amend the Revised School Code by adding Section 1346, which establishes restrictions on public schools in Michigan regarding their interactions with foreign countries deemed as "countries of concern."
+Under this new section, public schools are prohibited from entering into agreements or accepting grants from these foreign countries if such actions would limit their freedom to contract, allow foreign influence over their curriculum or values, or promote agendas harmful to the safety and security of the United States.
+The bill also mandates that any cultural exchange agreements with these countries must be reviewed by the U.S. Department of State or other relevant federal agencies to ensure they do not pose a threat to national security.

-The bill specifically identifies several countries as "foreign countries of concern," including China, Russia, Iran, North Korea, Cuba, Venezuela, and Syria, along with any entities significantly controlled by these nations.
-It also defines a "grant" as any monetary transfer for a specified purpose, including conditional gifts.
-The legislation aims to safeguard the integrity of public education in Michigan by preventing foreign influence that could compromise the safety and security of the United States and its residents.
+Additionally, the bill defines "foreign countries of concern" to include nations such as China, Russia, Iran, North Korea, Cuba, Venezuela, and Syria, along with any entities significantly controlled by these countries.
+It also clarifies that public schools cannot accept anything of value that is contingent upon their participation in programs promoting the language or culture of these foreign nations.
+This legislation aims to safeguard the integrity of public education in Michigan by preventing foreign influence and ensuring that school curricula remain aligned with American values and security interests.

 Statutes affected: